Where can I buy copies of the Platform plays?

 Am I allowed to buy one copy of the script and photocopy it for my young people/students?

 Under copyright law, photocopying scripts is illegal.
 We appreciate it happens, particularly among more cash-strapped schools and youth groups.
-That said, Tonic is offering a significant discount on Platform scripts if purchased through this site; they’re just £4.50 per copy and even cheaper if you make a bulk order.
-We’re doing this because we want to encourage groups to buy scripts rather than photocopy them – they’re more durable and reusable than photocopies and any profits Tonic makes from our book sales will go straight back into the pot for the next round of Platform commissions.
+That said, Tonic is offering a significant discount on Platform scripts if purchased through this site.
+We’re doing this because we want to encourage groups to buy the plays rather than photocopy them – they’re more durable and reusable than photocopies and any profits Tonic makes from our book sales will go straight back into the pot for the next round of Platform commissions.
 Please consider – once you’ve factored in the time, paper, and cost of photocopying to you – buying all your copies directly from us.
 We also think they make nicer objects for your young people to work with than dog-eared stacks of paper!

 I want to stage a production of one of the Platform plays – can I just go ahead?